Zacxalot/zacxalot.github.io/content/flat-blend/4-express-parser.md

 ```

 And just like that, we're done.
-Well, we're not done because I'm sure there's plenty of examples of STEP files that wont work with it, but it does work for my step files, so I'm happy for now.
+Well, we're not done because I'm sure there's plenty of examples of STEP files that won't work with it, but it does work for my step files, so I'm happy for now.
 The first improvement to make would probably to stick some more `.trim`'s around the place just to take out some whitespace.
 It would also be nice to have a unit test for each of the combinators which would be quite easy and satisfying to do.

 ## Serde, JSON and Binary